Danse Macabre: Hans Holbein's woodcuts

 Renowned for his Dance of Death series, the famous designs by Hans Holbein the Younger (1497–1543) were drawn in 1526 while he was in Basel.
 They were cut in wood by the accomplished Formschneider (block cutter) Hans Lützelburger.

 William Ivins (quoting W. J. Linton) writes of Lützelburger's work wrote:

 "'Nothing indeed, by knife or by graver, is of higher quality than this man's doing.'
 For by common acclaim the originals are technically the most marvelous woodcuts ever made."

 These woodcuts soon appeared in proofs with titles in German.
-The first book edition, containing forty-one woodcuts, was published at Lyons by the Treschsel brothers in 1538.
+The first book edition, titled Les Simulachres et Historiées Faces de la Mort and containing forty-one woodcuts, was published at Lyons by the Treschsel brothers in 1538.
 The popularity of the work, and the currency of its message, are underscored by the fact that there were eleven editions before 1562, and over the sixteenth century perhaps as many as a hundred unauthorized editions and imitations.
 Ten further designs were added in later editions.

 The Dance of Death (1523–26) refashions the late-medieval allegory of the Danse Macabre as a reformist satire, and one can see the beginnings of a gradual shift from traditional to reformed Christianity.
 That shift had many permutations however, and in a study Natalie Zemon Davis has shown that the contemporary reception and afterlife of Holbein's designs lent themselves to neither purely Catholic or Protestant doctrine, but could be outfitted with different surrounding prefaces and sermons as printers and writers of different political and religious leanings took them up.
 Most importantly, "The pictures and the Bible quotations above them were the main attractions […] Both Catholics and Protestants wished, through the pictures, to turn men's thoughts to a Christian preparation for death.".

 The 1538 edition which contained Latin quotations from the Bible above Holbein's designs, and a French quatrain below composed by Gilles Corrozet (1510–1568) actually did not credit Holbein as the artist.
 It bore the title: Les simulachres & / HISTORIEES FACES / DE LA MORT, AUTANT ELE/gammēt pourtraictes, que artifi/ciellement imaginées. / A Lyon. / Soubz l'escu de COLOIGNE. / M.D.
 XXXVIII. ("Images and Illustrated facets of Death, as elegantly depicted as they are artfully conceived.")
 These images and workings of death as captured in the phrase "histories faces" of the title "are the particular exemplification of the way death works, the individual scenes in which the lessons of mortality are brought home to people of every station."